Discord-Coding-Community/FFXIV-Macros/GUIDELINES.md

       - [MACRO NAME].txt
     - README.md
 ```
+### Note
-Note: Brackets [] refer to text to replace.
-DO NOT inclue the [] in the README.md file, just replace the necessary fields as instructed.
+ Brackets `[]` refer to text to replace.
+DO NOT include the `[]` in the `README.md` file, just replace the necessary fields as instructed.

+These Guidelines are in place to keep the repo clean and manageable.
+So please be sure to abide by them when suggesting new Macros.

-Failure to abide by the above Rules and/or Guildelines will result in macros being deleted from the repository.
+Failure to abide by the above Rules and/or Guildelines will result in said Macros being deleted and/or rejected.